This policy applies to all employees.

 When an employee is disabled and receiving workers’ compensation benefits, the following additional rules apply:

-- If lost time crosses over into a new fiscal year, the employee may not take vacation or sick/personal days accrued in the new fiscal year until they physically return to work.
+- If lost time crosses over into a new fiscal year, the employee may not use vacation time or sick/personal time accrued in the new fiscal year until they physically return to work.

 - If a planned retirement or termination date occurs, supplemental pay will end on the retirement/termination date.
 The statutory workers’ compensation benefit will continue if the employee remains disabled.